aceinnolab/Inkycal/README.md

 user-friendly option first.
 If you encounter any bugs, please use the legacy method and write a comment describing the bug.

 1) **User-friendly method**
-To use the new WEB-UI (Web-User-Interface), simply double-click the file Settings-Web-UI.html located in /home/pi/E-Paper-Calendar/Calendar/ to open up the document with the browser (Chrome etc.).
+To use the new WEB-UI (Web-User-Interface), simply double-click the file Settings-Web-UI.html located in /home/pi/Inky-Calendar/Calendar/ to open up the document with the browser (Chrome etc.).
 Next, fill in the details (you can use the table below for a reference) and click on generate to create your settings.py file.
-Lastly, copy the generated 'settings.py' file to /home/pi/E-Paper-Calendar/Calendar (the same path where the settings.py file is) and try starting the main script with: python3.5 /home/pi/E-Paper-Calendar/Calendar/E-Paper.py.
+Lastly, copy the generated 'settings.py' file to /home/pi/Inky-Calendar/Calendar (the same path where the settings.py file is) and try starting the main script with: python3.5 /home/pi/Inky-Calendar/Calendar/E-Paper.py.
 If you encounter any issues, please leave a comment here or via email.
 Thanks in advance.

 2) **Legacy method**
-Navigate to the home directory, open 'E-Paper-Calendar' and open the file 'settings.py' inside the Calendar folder.
+Navigate to the home directory, open 'Inky-Calendar' and open the file 'settings.py' inside the Calendar folder.
 Adjust the values using the list below as a reference.
 You can edit the settings.py file by typing:
-`nano /home/pi/E-Paper-Calendar/Calendar/settings.py` in the Terminal.
+`nano /home/pi/Inky-Calendar/Calendar/settings.py` in the Terminal.

 | Parameter |  Description |
 | :---: | :---: |